 Listening has an immediacy which the other senses don't have, and this is because sounds are sometimes very sudden and over in a split second, smells and sights usually last at least a few seconds.
 Listening requires and stimulates nowness like no other sense.

 Sounds are either quick, or else they have a timeline, usually a start and an end, and always a collection of repetitive riffs as with bird song, waves and rivers.

 There's quite a difference between listening to nothing; - listening to something specific, like music or bird song; - and broadband listening.

-I remember camping by a deserted country road, at night listening to single cars winding off into the distance, with the feeling that it was stretching my hearing abilities for five miles and more, and then, the complete silence ...
+I remember camping by a deserted country road, at night listening to the ocassional single car winding off into the distance, with the feeling that it was stretching my hearing abilities for five miles and more, and then, the complete silence, (it was 1980 when cars were far louder) ...
 Maybe if that sort of experience could be guaranteed i would suggest focussing on it.

 But the only way to be ready and open for those experiences when they happen, is with broadband seeing and listening.
 And, if the inner openness is available, this is an inspiration in itself.

 Listen to everything, as helpless and vulnerable as babies are before they learn to filter out the boring everyday sounds, even before they learn that they have ears.

 It helps us civilised adults to regain this openness, by actively listening, searching for sounds, listening out.
 Not only aware of all we hear, but also listening out for any really quiet sounds - always ready for any sudden surprise.
 It depends on the time of day and where you live, listening out for distant dogs and children is often a good idea, at night listening out for owls and hedgehogs.

 Listening out is full of suprises.
 Listen in all directions, near and far away, high and low.
 I often imagine how early man might listen out for distant wild boar or herds of oxen or buffalo - and nearby tigers or snakes.